dmitri-liventsev/symfony-ddd-shop-sample/COMMENTS.md

   Order should contain worked statuses, and handle in async mode.
   Order could be canceled, it means at we should return OrderItem products to the Store

+Migrations.
+  On the live project should be realized migrations instead of using doctrine:schema:create command, but for dev its ok.

 #Not realized requirements:
  - Logs
  - Tests
     - It just should be!
 But 8 hours limit not enough, to work in TDD mode.

 My daughter, asked to help me, so here is her comment: ";it5l3jjjjjttt7r;2fm"